Racal

-Foundation
+History

+Early years

 Racal was created in 1950 as Racal Ltd, the name being derived from the names of the partners, Raymond Brown and George Calder Cunningham.

-Ernest Harrison joined the company as employee number 13 as an accountant, but later held the positions of chief buyer, personnel director and contract negotiator.
+Ernest Harrison joined the company as employee number 13; initially employed as an accountant, Harrison soon moved to various roles at Racal, including those of chief buyer, personnel director and contract negotiator.

-The first factory was located in Isleworth, Middlesex.
-On outgrowing this site it moved to Bracknell, Berkshire in 1954, enticed by a 99-year lease at four shillings and sixpence per square foot – and no rent reviews.
+The company's first factory was located in Isleworth, Middlesex.
+After it outgrew this site, manufacturing was relocated to Bracknell, Berkshire in 1954, enticed by a 99-year lease at four shillings and sixpence per square foot – and no rent reviews.

-Although Racal had won a Royal Navy contract to build and supply a variant of the American Collins Model 51-J Radio Receiver, they were not granted a licence to build these sets by Collins Inc. This meant that Racal had to design and build a radio receiver from scratch.
-After almost bankrupting the company due to a £40,000 overspend, the result was the 'RA17' – in production from 1955 to at least 1973 – designed in co-operation with Trevor Wadley and using his Wadley Loop circuit.
+Following the awarding of a Royal Navy contract to Racal for the production and supply of a variant of the American Collins Model 51-J Radio Receiver, they were not granted a licence to build these sets by Collins Inc. This meant that Racal had to design and build a radio receiver from scratch.
+After almost bankrupting the company on account of a £40,000 overspend, the result was the 'RA17' – in production from 1955 to at least 1973 – designed in co-operation with Trevor Wadley and using his Wadley Loop circuit.

-Racal under Harrison

-Harrison joined the company board in 1958, and as deputy managing director from 1961 helped Racal to obtain a Stock Market listing.
-Harrison became chairman in 1966, after co-founder Ray Brown was lured away by the Ministry of Defence.
-During his tenure, several major deals were achieved:
+During 1958, Harrison joined the company board; three years later, in the role of deputy managing director, he helped Racal to obtain a Stock Market listing.
+In 1966, Harrison became chairman of the firm after co-founder Raymond Brown was lured away by the Ministry of Defence.
+Harrison would remain as the company's chairman through to its breakup in 2000, from which Harrison reportedly received an estimated £25 million from the sale of Racal in 2000.